khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 }
 ```

-It is possible to spawn many elements in a single call, indicating the count of elements in the second argument, and using the third argument to setup each element.
+It is possible to spawn many elements in a single call, indicating the count of elements in the second parameter, and using the third parameter to configure each spawned element.
 Spawn counter is only allowed in actors, sprites and meshes.
 ```
 example() {
   myScene.spawn.actor(MyActor, 10, (actor: ActorInstance, index: number) => {